OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:20

-The sons of Shimon were:
+The sons of Shimon included:

 > Amnon, Rinnah, Benhanan, and Tilon.
 > And the sons of Ishi were: